 Another green space that was a result of Singapore’s City in a Garden initiative, the Jewel is a fantastic feat of engineering.
 Featuring the tallest indoor waterfall in the world (yes, beating out the one at The Cloud Forest), the Jewel’s layered pathways that lead to its upper levels are filled with different kinds of foliage.

 The space was carefully designed to encourage exploration, with different views and plant life filling the space from the ground floor to the top.
 The top of the Jewel also has a lot of green spaces, including some fun topiaries.
-Be sure to spend a few hours here, whether after you arrive or before you leave, as it has cemented its place in Singapore’s pantheon of must-see attractions.
+Be sure to spend a few hours here, whether after you arrive or before you leave.
+Without a doubt, the Jewel has cemented its place in Singapore’s pantheon of must-see attractions.

 The Southern Ridges